 Lipid A is a phosphorylated glucosamine disaccharide decorated with multiple fatty acid chains.
 The fatty acids provide the hydrophobic anchors to the bacterial membrane and facilitate the rest of the LPS projects outward from the cell surface.
 While Lipid is quite conserved in general, its subtle structural variations among Gram-negative bacteria nonetheless determine the ultimate immune response of the infected host.

 LPS is best known for its inflammation- inducing activity which result in fevers and pains.
 At high concentration in circulation, it can trigger septic shock.

 Most recently, LPS was found to activate several members of the Transient Receptor Potential (TRP) family of cation channels.
 Mammalian TRP ion channel family consists of 28 members divided into 6 subgroups expressed in neuronal and non-neuronal cells.
 Even though it is not clear how many TRPs interact with LPS, at least TRPA1, TRPV1, TRPM3, and TRPM8 are responding to LPS with the first two members account for the majority of the LPS induced neuronal activation.
-For example, the pain and neurogenic inflammation upon exposure to LPS are TRPA1-dependent.
-In addition, the response of TRPV4 on the epithelial cells lining the mucous membrane of the respiratory system to LPS is TLR4-independent fashion and which induces nitric oxide and serves as bactericidal defense mechanism.
+For example, the pain and neurogenic inflammation induced upon exposure to LPS are TRPA1-dependent.
+In addition, the response of TRPV4 on the epithelial lining of the mucosal surface along the respiratory track to LPS is TLR4-independent which induces nitric oxide and serves as bactericidal defense mechanism.

-While the effects of LPS on TPR ion channels are less aware of, since TLRs and TRPs are co-expressed in many tissues, it would be very interesting to explore the function of this dual detection mechanism and the crosstalk of their intracellular signaling cascades.
+The effects of LPS on TPR ion channels are not very well studied.
+Nonetheless, since TLRs and TRPs are co-expressed in many tissues, it would be of interest to explore the interplay of these two LPS-detecting pathways and the potential crosstalk of their intracellular signaling cascades.